VHall1/seneca/README.md

 - **Horizontal/Vertical toggles**: It wasn't obvious from the design spec when each version should be used, so currently, it observes each toggle and switches to vertical mode if the text overflows.

+- **Question switching**: One of the extension tasks also asked to add an easy way for users to switch between active questions.
+Since that wasn't a part of the original design I took the liberty to add two buttons to the bottom of the screen to switch between questions.
+This also means the `ToggleGroup` component takes more than one question, while also storing the answer for all of the questions so progress is not lost when switching between questions.

 ## Limitations

 - **Extra re-renders**: For the sake of simplicity, all the "answers" state is stored in the top-level component `ToggleGroup`, which causes